 The filter is an assembly in which the replaceable prefilter is attached to the HEPA filter using a Velcro-type attachment.

-The prefilter’s job is to capture larger particles (such as dust, pet hair, lint) and prevent them from wasting the HEPA filter material.
-Additionally the activated carbon filter in the material can absorb and trap odors, airborne chemical vapors, perfumes, and more.
+The prefilter’s job is to capture larger particles (such as dust, pet hair, and lint) and prevent them from wasting the HEPA filter material.
+Additionally, the activated carbon filter in the material can absorb and trap odors, airborne chemical vapors, perfumes, and more.